Zinc futures down on muted demand

-Zinc prices on Thursday fell 0.59 percent to Rs 151.35 per kg in futures trade as speculators reduced their exposure taking negative cues from the spot market.
+Zinc prices on Friday fell 0.42 percent to Rs 154.35 per kg in futures trade as speculators reduced their exposure taking negative cues from spot market.

-On the Multi Commodity Exchange, zinc for delivery in May declined by 90 paise, or 0.59 percent, to Rs 151.35 per kg in a business turnover of 11,196 lots.Similarly, the metal for delivery in June was trading lower by Re 1, or 0.65 percent, to Rs 153.10 per kg in 248 lots.
+On the Multi Commodity Exchange, zinc for delivery in May declined by 65 paise, or 0.42 percent, to Rs 154.35 per kg in a business turnover of 11,407 lots.Similarly, the metal for delivery in June was trading lower by 75 paise, or 0.48 percent, to Rs 155.90 per kg in 247 lots.

 Moneycontrol Ready Reckoner